seanlowe/obsidian-timelines/README.md

 #### Tags (`data-tags`):
   - Optional
   - An override to the tags that the event should be counted with.
 Allows you to have a note with events on separate timelines.
-For example, 1 event has tag "A" - a second has tag "B".
+For example, 1 event has tag "A" and a second has tag "B".
 A combined timeline will display both, but now you can also have 2 separate timelines where only the applicable ("A" or "B") events will be displayed.
   - Values are a string of tags separated by semicolons, similar to the tags list on either of the codeblocks for displaying timelines.
 Ex: `data-tags="timeline-A;timeline-B"`

 ## Release Notes